SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

 .. code-block:: postgres

-   GRANT  PASSWORD  'new_password'  TO  rhendricks;
+   GRANT  PASSWORD  'Passw0rd!'
+TO  rhendricks;

 .. note:: Granting a new password overrides any previous password.
 Changing the password while the role has an active running statement does not affect that statement, but will affect subsequent statements.